Discord Connector

 @discordjs/rest ^2.6 | Slash command registration via Discord REST API |

-@herdctl/chat | ChatSessionManager, StreamingResponder, message splitting, tool parsing, error utilities |
+@herdctl/chat | ChatSessionManager, StreamingResponder, message splitting, content extraction, error utilities |

-@herdctl/core | AgentChatDiscord config types, FleetManager, IChatManager interface |
+@herdctl/core | AgentChatDiscord config types, FleetManager, IChatManager interface, tool parsing (extractToolUseBlocks, extractToolResults, TOOL_EMOJIS, getToolInputSummary), file-sender MCP (createFileSenderDef) |

 Per-Agent Bot Model